Last Updated on March 26, 2023 by Timothy M. Delapaz

 Technology is a powerful force in our lives, and it’s going to get even more powerful.
-The good news is that the future of the latest technology in 2022 has a lot of innovation in store for us.
+The good news is that the future of the latest technology in 2023 has a lot of innovation in store for us.
 Here are some of the technologies we can expect in the near future: Virtual Reality: Virtual reality is already being used in some industries, but there are still plenty of ways to improve it.
 The next step for virtual reality is probably augmented reality, which will combine the real world with virtual elements.
-Augmented reality also has a lot of potential for military use.

 1. Machine Learning